 Overall, Darjeeling was a bit too crowded for our tastes, but interesting to see.

-to our hotel near the center of the city so we did not go out until the next morning.
+We left for Bagdogra on Friday the 10th.
+The ride was rough again.
+We made the short flight to Kolkata but were quite tired by the time we got to our hotel near the center of the city so we did not go out until the next morning.
 Of course, as mentioned in the earlier post- or car was stopped once near Bagdogra by guys collecting for "Puja", but this time (maybe it was twice), the guide explained that they should not be stopping tourist vehicles for this and they let us pass without damage.

 Janet did not feel well and decided to have a doctor visit while Jim went to see the railway museum, but it was closed.
 We think this day was the end of Ramadan, so it was a holiday for many businesses as well as for Muslims.
 The doc said Janet was pretty much over a viral infection.
 One thing we have noticed is that many things are designated as "viral", but then they prescribe antibiotics for them anyway.

-look at, but considering that she was the foreign Empress of India, it seems a little inappropriate.
+In the afternoon we visited the Victoria Memorial.
+This is a massive white marble building dedicated to Queen Victoria.
+It is quite pleasing to look at, but considering that she was the foreign Empress of India, it seems a little inappropriate.
 Still it and the grounds are nice.
 Calcutta was the capitol of British India for quite a long time until New Delhi was built.
 The city has many British influences and a number of pleasant neighborhoods.
 It is also hot and humid most of the year.
-We visited some textile shops in the late afternoon, but the shops were packed (literally) with others trying to buy.
-There is no way we could compete with the Indians for the attention of the shop staff- except that they know we will bargain less hard.

 It started to rain that evening and Janet returned to the hotel while Jim went off to a building complex housing many craft shops from all over India.
 This was fun and interesting, but also tiring.